franciscoreis/OCTAIA/README.md

 NOTE 2: for more information, check www.octaia.com .

-NOTE 3: OCTAIA technologies are developed and teste in Umniverse (automatically include Omnatar.ai, WORLDesktop.org, ...)
+NOTE 3: OCTAIA technologies are developed and tested in Umniverse (automatically include Omnatar.ai, WORLDesktop.org, ...)